Is KFC open during lockdown? Recent update surprises fast food lovers

 Is KFC open during lockdown?

-- No, KFC is not open during lockdown.
-However, it was recently announced that just two stores in Manchester are open for delivery with a limited menu.
+- A small selection of KFC stores are open during lockdown but only for delivery with a limited menu.

 As reported by Manchester Evening News, a KFC spokesperson recently announced: "Over the last week, we’ve reopened our Deansgate and Hulme restaurants.
 They’re open for delivery only and are serving a limited menu, operated by fewer team members with new procedures in place to help ensure we’re following social distancing guidelines."